aalhadsawane/LibraryManagementSystem/README.md

 To find what urls do what, look into backend/core/urls.py where u will find the functions which are triggered on urls.
 The functions are defined in backend/core/views.py

 Instructions for integrating frontend are at the end of this doc.
 Instructions for testing with curl are given below, test the curls and add more sample data.
+There is a django admin panel where u can find everything on the database (check subheading 6 in setup instructions.)

 ## Setup Instructions